At Neoleukin Therapeutics, we are dedicated to developing medicines that transform lives.

 Daniel is a leader in the fields of protein folding, structure, dynamics, and function and is the primary architect of the Neoleukin Platform.
 Prior to joining Neoleukin, he served as a Translational Investigator in the Department of Biochemistry at the University of Washington.
 In 2013, Dr. Silva received a Pew Latin American postdoctoral fellowship to train with David Baker at the University of Washington, where he developed state-of-the-art de novo protein design algorithms.
 Dr. Silva has co-authored over 20 published research articles, including three in Science, and two in Nature.
 He graduated from the National Autonomous University of Mexico and completed his initial postdoctoral training at the Hong Kong University of Science and Technology, where he developed tools to study protein-ligand binding dynamics.

 Umut Ulge, MD, PhD

-Vice President of Translational Medicine
+Vice President of clinical development